aquasecurity/deployments/enforcers/kube_enforcer/kubenetes_and_openshift/manifests/kube-enforcer/README.md

 ### Specific OpenShift notes
 The deployment commands shown above use the **kubectl** cli, however they can be easliy replaced with the **oc** or **podman** cli commands, to work on all platofrms including OpenShift.

-## Deploy KubeEnforcer using Aquactl
+## Automate KubeEnforcer deployment using Aquactl
 Aquactl is the command-line utility to automate the deployment steps mentioned in the section, [Deploy KubeEnforcer using manifests](#deploy-kubeenforcer-using-manifests).
 Command shown in this section creates (downloads) manifests (yaml) files quickly and prepares them for the KubeEnforcer deployment.

 ### Command Syntax